This article discusses the Living Church of God (LCG), and to a lessor degree, the Continuing Church of God (CCOG).

 That was not a Philadelphian attribute.

-Furthermore, for Passover 2012, a DVD was sent out featuring Dr. Scott Winnail where he made a biblically-improper comment to the effect that Jesus was not present at Passover--and while he may not have meant it the way he said it, his statement was basically consistent with certain Protestant statements that I heard in the past and this was a concern.
-I believe I later discussed this with my then LCG Regional Pastor who seemed to agree with me, but as far as I could tell, LCG was not planning on correcting it and never did send out a retraction.
+Furthermore, for Passover 2012, a DVD was sent out featuring Dr. Scott Winnail where he made a biblically-improper comment to the effect that Jesus was not present at Passover (Matthew 26:26; 18:20; John 6:51,53)--and while he may not have meant it the way he said it, his statement was basically consistent with certain Protestant statements that I heard in the past and this was a concern.
+I believe I later discussed this with my then LCG Regional Pastor and/or a Charlotte-based LCG minister who seemed to agree with me, but as far as I could tell, LCG was not planning on correcting it and never did send out a retraction.